-The parties have met and conferred in good faith regarding wages, hours and other terms and conditions of employment for the employees in units in which the Council is the recognized representative, have freely exchanged information, opinions and proposals and have endeavored to reach agreement on all matters relating to the employment conditions and employer-employee relations covering such employees.
+The parties have met and conferred in good faith regarding wages, hours and other terms and conditions of employment for the employees in units in which the Union is the recognized representative, have freely exchanged information, opinions and proposals and have endeavored to reach agreement on all matters relating to the employment conditions and employer-employee relations covering such employees.

-This MOU shall be presented to the Contra Costa County Board of Supervisors, as the governing board of Contra Costa County as the joint recommendations of the undersigned for salary and employee benefit adjustments for the term set forth herein.
+This MOU shall be presented to the Contra Costa County Board of Supervisors, as the governing board of Contra Costa County and the Contra Costa County Fire Protection District, as the joint recommendations of the undersigned for salary and employee benefit adjustments for the term set forth herein.

-Special provisions and restrictions pertaining to Project employees covered by this MOU are contained in Attachment A which is attached hereto and a part hereof.
+Special provisions and restrictions pertaining to Project employees covered by this MOU are contained in Attachment A which is attached hereto and made a part hereof.

-DEFINITIONS
+DEFINITIONS DEFINITIONS